 Eve Dunbar

-Eve Dunbar is an an Associate Professor of English at Vassar College.
-Her scholarly articles and review essays appear in African American Review, Callaloo: Art and Culture in the African Diaspora, and Journal of American History.
-Her more public-facing writing can be found in The Nation, Jezebel, Colorlines and Literary Hub.
-Dunbar’s book, Black Regions of the Imagination: African American Writers Between the Nation and the World (2012) is an American Literatures Initiative selection.
-She is completing her second book project Monstrous Work: Black Women Writing Life and Labor Beyond Sovereignty supported by an American Council of Learned Societies Burkhardt Fellowship (2016-17).
-In addition to teaching in the English Department, Dunbar regularly teaches and contributes to Vassar’s Africana Studies, Women’s Studies, and American Studies Programs.
+Eve Dunbar is Professor of English on the Jean Webster Chair at Vassar College.
+Her research and teaching focus on late-19th Century to contemporary African American literature and culture.
+Dunbar's scholarly articles and review essays can be found in American Literature, African American Review, Callaloo: Art and Culture in the African Diaspora, Journal of American History, and South Atlantic Quarterly.
+Her more public-facing writing can be found in The Nation, Jezebel, Colorlines, and Literary Hub.
+Dunbar is the author of Black Regions of the Imagination: African American Writers Between the Nation and the World (2012) and co-editor of African American Literature in Transition: 1930-1940 (2022).
+She is completing her second manuscript, "Radical Satisfaction: The Monstrous Work of African American Women Under Segregation and Beyond."
+Dunbar is an American Council of Learned Societies Burkhardt Fellow (2016-17) and a W.E.B.
+Dubois Fellow at Harvard University's Hutchins Center for African and African American Research (2020-21).
+In addition to teaching in the English Department, she regularly teaches and contributes to Vassar's American Studies and Africana Studies Programs.

 Departments and Programs